A parable on the Logical Positivist “interpretation” of scientific models.

 Which model is closer to truth?

-Since we, unlike the aliens, are not prevented by defect from observing chess, we know that the second, "inferior" theory of chess is truer.
-Its theoretical categories, if apparently arbitrary in the eyes of the aliens, are getting at the actual underlying mechanics of chess.
+The new model’s theoretical categories, such as the concept of chess pieces and moves, if apparently arbitrary in the eyes of the aliens, are getting at the actual underlying mechanics of chess.
 Even if the model is less effective, it is certainly righter.

 Which will cause fruitful scientific inquiry?